CLAREMONT MCKENNA COLLEGE

-Claremont-Mckenna College is an applied liberal arts college in Claremont, CA. Claremont is the town of “trees and PhDs”—it’s a classic, cozy college town full of intellectual energy.
+Claremont-Mckenna College is an applied liberal arts college in Claremont, CA. Claremont is the town of “trees and PhDs”—it’s a classic, cozy college town buzzing with intellectual energy.
 CMC is part of a five-college consortium modeled after The University of Oxford.
 You can read all about it below!

 How do I apply?

 Claremont-Mckenna doesn’t have strict requirements for high school courses, but it does have recommended courses.
 (When a college recommends something, you should always take it as seriously as you would a requirement.)
 By the time you apply, you should have taken 4 years of English, 4 years of math, 3 years of a foreign language, 2 years of science, and 1 year of history.
 You can apply to CMC through the Common Application, the Coalition Application, or the Questbridge Application.
 If you apply through the Common App or Coalition app, you’ll also need to submit two supplemental essays.
 The first is “Why do you want to attend Claremont McKenna College?” and the second asks you to choose a course from a list of Freshman Writing Seminars and Freshman Humanities Seminars and elaborate on your interest in the topic.
 Two other “recommendations” are interviews and video supplements.
 The interview is conducted on or off campus, and is typically about 30 minutes long, while the video is a two-minute video you submit with your application.
 Both the interview and video provide you with an opportunity to demonstrate your uniqueness and offer an authentic glimpse of your personality.
 If you were unable to schedule an interview, CMC strongly recommends that you submit a video.

 Is CMC hard to get into?